Majors and Tracks - Master of Science

 A range of master's degrees structured around major technological challenges

-The National Master's Degrees in Arts et Métiers around four major areas of study, reflecting the institution's main fields of scientific and technological expertise.
+The Arts et Métiers National Master of Science are into four major specializations, reflecting the institution’s primary areas of scientific and technological expertise.

 These programs are all based on the same educational and scientific foundation: training through applied research, supported by Arts et Métiers laboratories and technology platforms, with a strong emphasis on experimentation, real-world systems, and contemporary industrial issues.

-1 - "Energy" major - National Master's Degree
+1 - Major in "Energy" - National Master of Science Degree

 Presentation